Fulfill poll promises, not personal vendettas: BRS leader K T Rama Rao to CM Revanth Reddy | Politics

 Fulfill poll promises, not personal vendettas: BRS leader K T Rama Rao to CM Revanth Reddy

-BRS leader K T Rama Rao said on Friday hit back at Telangana Chief Minister A Revanth Reddy over his recent pledge to end K Chandrasekhar Raos family out of power, challenging the CM to take a vow instead to fulfill his poll promises.Speaking at an event at the BRS office here, Rama Rao took exception to the abuses and the language used by the Chief Minister.
+BRS leader K T Rama Rao said on Friday hit back at Telangana Chief Minister A Revanth Reddy over his recent pledge to keep K Chandrasekhar Raos family out of power in the state, challenging the CM to take a vow instead to fulfill his poll promises.Speaking at an event at the BRS office here, Rama Rao took exception to the abuses and the language used by the Chief Minister.

 - Country: